 What happens to the blocks afterwards?

-To publish their block on the blockchain, the miner must solve a cryptographic puzzle.
+To publish their block on the blockchain, the miner must solve a cryptographic riddle.
 If he is the first to do so among the other minors competing with him, his block will be accepted in the chain.
 At that time, he will receive a certain number of bitcoins for his mining service in addition to receiving fees from people whose transactions are now on the blockchain.

 Who can be a minor?
 Everybody!
 This is why this system is decentralized since it will not only be the big players who will be able to derive income.